matter-labs/zksync-web-era-docs/docs/api/python/getting-started.md

 ## Examples

 Full code for all examples is available [here](https://github.com/zksync-sdk/zksync2-python/tree/master/examples).
-Examples are configured to interact with `zkSync`, `Sepolia` or `Goerli` test networks.
+Examples are configured to interact with `zkSync`, and `Sepolia` test networks.

 ### Check balance